wichitastateCS211/lab08/README.md

 # File I/O (C++)
-An adjective will be provided to the program as an argument to `main()`.
+A single-word adjective will be provided to the program as an argument to `main()`.
 Place the adjective into the following sentence:
 "I don't want to drop this bag, it' too __________."

 Print the complete sentence to a file called `madlib.txt`.